 Anyway, all this tiresome therapy (went on until I was 11) helped me learn how to speak and lipread.
 Needless to say, I had a bad attitude at times especially when I was older.
 I attended public schools for my enter school career with the second grade being the exception because the kids had to take a bus to a different school for second grade.
 My parents didn’t feel comfortable with that, so they put me in a private school of about 10 kids.
 We had to bus again in sixth grade, and I went with my classmates at that time.

 Life with Good Ol’ Hearing Aids

 Hearing aids worked for me.
-I could hear running water, dogs barking, male and female voices, dishwasher, etc. However, most of the time, I needed be in the same room to hear these sounds.
+I could hear running water, dogs barking, male and female voices, dishwashers, etc. However, most of the time, I needed to be in the same room to hear these sounds.

 Though I could tell the difference between most male and female voices (children exempt), I couldn’t understand what people said without lipreading.
 My hearing is like someone who doesn’t know Russian.
 The person can see and probably recognize Russian writing, but can’t translate it.
 My hearing recognizes sounds and voices, but can’t translate them.
 I can talk on the phone a tiny bit — just simple questions with limited answers.
 No carrying conversations.

 After 33 years, I decided to get a cochlear implant.
 I was pregnant with my youngest when I made the decision.
 My thought process was this was probably the last baby I was going to have and this was the time to do it.
 This way I had the opportunity to see if my hearing would be different beginning with a baby.

 Still, my hearing aids were good to me.
 I could hear music, babies crying, laundry buzzing.
 It was still a hard decision.
 For me, the Holy Grail of hearing is to be able to hear what people say without lipreading (talking on the phone, for example).
 I didn’t find the Holy Grail.